FOREX-Yen suffers as eyes shift to Fed speakers

 "Even if there isn't going to be any outright criticism of Yellen, if you don't think U.S. (10-year government bond) yields are going to be above 2.20 percent then it is tough to buy into it."

-Sterling also inched higher around the formal start of negotiations on Britain's planned exit from the European Union.
+Polls had widely favoured Macron and interest in French politics has declined since the risk of a far-right president who might take the country out of the euro abated with his defeat of Marine Le Pen last month.

-Speculation that a surprise election result earlier in June could generate a drift towards a "soft Brexit" has given the currency some support although many analysts expect newsflow from the talks to hurt.
+Sterling was steady ahead of the formal start of negotiations on Britain's planned exit from the European Union, expected by many analysts to generate negative headlines for the currency in the weeks ahead.

 "While medium-term (sterling) appreciation is still likely, the tail risks of a no-deal or disorderly Brexit scenarios have increased, and should weigh on (the pound)," currency strategists from Barclays wrote in a note to clients.

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Masayuki Kitano in SINGAPORE and Shinichi Saoshiro in TOKYO, Editing by Jeremy Gaunt and Ed Osmond)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Masayuki Kitano in SINGAPORE and Shinichi Saoshiro in TOKYO Editing by Jeremy Gaunt)